grantramsey/grantramsey.github.io/source/research.html.md

 *   [download-icon](/papers/2016-philpsy-guilt-by-association.pdf) Deem, M. and Ramsey, G. (2016) "Guilt by association?" _Philosophical Psychology_ 29(4): 570-585.
 [DOI: 10.1080/09515089.2015.1126706](http://dx.doi.org/10.1080/09515089.2015.1126706)
 *   [download-icon](/papers/2016-er-evo-puzzle-of-guilt.pdf) Deem, M. and G. Ramsey (2016) "The Evolutionary Puzzle of Guilt: Individual or Group Selection?" _Emotion Researcher, ISRE’s Sourcebook for Research on Emotion and Affect_, Andrea Scarantino (ed.), <http://emotionresearcher.com/the-evolutionary-puzzle-of-guilt-individual-or-group-selection/>

+# Causal inference

+Central questions in this project are: How can data be used to make causal inferences?
+How can historical data be leveraged to support causal inferences in the absence of randomized controlled trials?

+## Related publications:

+*   [download-icon](/papers/2019-Noûs-causal-inference.pdf) Climenhaga, N., DesAutels, L., and Ramsey, G. (2019) “Causal inference from noise” _Noûs_.
+[DOI: 10.1111/nous.12300](https://doi.org/10.1111/nous.12300)

 # The evoText project